adambraimbridge/next-myft-client/README.md

 The maximum is currently 7 days of history.
 The stories returned are based on a single user across devices.

+### .getUserLastSeenTimestamp(userUuid, options)

+Returns the last seen timestamp of the user(userUuid) The timestamp returned are based on a single user across devices.

 ### Events

 These are all fired on `document.body`